 Where to Apply an Access List

-•When an inbound access list is applied to an interface, after the software receives a packet, the software checks the packet against the access list statements.
-If the access list permits the packet, the software continues to process the packet.
-Therefore, filtering on incoming packets can save router resources because filtered packets will not go through the router.
+When software receives a packet at the inbound interface, the software checks the packet against the statements that are configured for the access list.
+If the access list permits packets, the software processes the packet.
+Applying access lists to filter incoming packets can save device resources because filtered packets are discarded before entering the device.

 Access lists on outbound interfaces filter packets that are transmitted (sent) out of the interface.
 You can use the TCP Access Control List (ACL) Splitting feature of the Rate-Based Satellite Control Protocol (RBSCP) on the outbound interface to control the type of packets that are subject to TCP acknowledgment (ACK) splitting on an outbound interface.